carotkut94/hubble/README.md

 and most versatile, well known both as a vital research tool and as a public relations boon for astronomy.

+# Instructions

+In order to start with the project just clone the project and import the project in android studio as existing android studio project.
+No special instructions required.

+Android Studio Version : 3.5.3

+# API

+In order to get the NASA image data, I have hosted the provided json as node js express app, which is hosted on heroku, and available at https://github.com/carotkut94/nasa_api .

 # Screenshots